Recent events have left me very lonely. In typical fashion, I panic and try to meet people just for friendship.

 That is a pattern since my ex-wife walked out on us.
 It always fails.
-I guess I thought this time would be different because I have changed a lot in the past year, I am such a fool.
-Things that I would never do like take and post pictures of me don’t even phase me anymore.
-It is amazing what she did for me and I will love her forever for this and so many reasons.
+I guess I had thought this time would be different because I have changed a lot in the past year.
+I am such a fool.
+Things that I would have never done before, such as take and post pictures of myself, don’t even phase me anymore.
+It is amazing what she did for me, and I will love her forever for this and so many reasons.

 A good woman’s arms round a man’s neck is a lifebelt thrown out to him from heaven.

-I am not sure why I ever try to find a friend, maybe I am just being sadistic towards myself.
-There was this lady that used to talk to me a little bit that works at a grocery store I shop at very regularly but since last summer she won’t anymore, she won’t even look at me.
+I am not sure why I ever try to find a friend.
+Perhaps, I am just being sadistic towards myself.
+There is a lady that would talk to me more than a little bit.
+She works at a grocery store that I shop at very regularly.
+Since last summer, she won’t anymore.
+She won’t even look at me.
 I am not sure what I did, but I can’t say I am surprised.

-That is pretty much the end of my possibilities and I must be a sadist because I went to online dating sites.
+That is pretty much the end of my possibilities, and I must be a sadist because I went to online dating sites.
 Free sites, of course, I am not going to pay for the privilege of getting ignored.
-I have a hard time dealing with silence from people but paying for it?
+I have a hard time dealing with silence from people, but paying for it?
 That is a bridge too far.

-I had tried dating sites before and failed but isn’t genius trying the same thing but expecting different results?
+I had tried dating sites before and failed, but isn’t genius trying the same thing but expecting different results?
 Something like that.

 Maybe they wouldn’t believe a man would only be interested in platonic friendship?
-If I have one good quality, it is that I am sincere, but that seems to be a hindrance, something to be used against me.
-I also put a wide, but socially acceptable age range.
-I do not live in a heavily populated area so there are not that many active profiles and the site does not match unless we both fit each other’s age range.
+If I have one good quality, it is that I am sincere.
+That seems to be a hindrance, something to be used against me.
+I also put a wide but socially acceptable age range.
+I do not live in a heavily populated area, so there are not many active profiles, and the site does not match unless we both fit each other’s age range.

 I was also questioned on Psych Central about why I was just looking for female friends.
 I guess for people who don’t know me, that seems strange.
 In my adult life, 95% of the few friends I have had have been women.
-There is something friendly about me that they are attracted to, platonically.
-Over the years I have heard “I can’t believe I just told you that!” many times, they just feel comfortable with me, which is a good and bad thing.
+There is something friendly about me that they are attracted to platonically.
+Over the years, I have heard “I can’t believe I just told you that!” many times, they just feel comfortable with me, which is a good and bad thing.

 I never once claimed I made sense.